renansan/react-movies/README.md

 After installing all dependencies, run `npm start` to see it in action.

+## Todos
+List of features to improve the app:
+* Add Redux to control app's state;
+* Add tests for all components;
+* Use Styled Components for styling;
+* Allow users to save movies in a custom moviesList using localStorage;
+* Allow users to login and save moviesList in a server database using Firebase;
+* Eject from CRA and optmize webpack;

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).